Twists, Higher Dimer Covers, and Web Duality for Grassmannian Cluster Algebras: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Jianrong Li, Alastair King, Pasha Pylyavskyy, Melissa Sherman-Bennett, and David Speyer for helpful conversations.
+We are grateful to Ellis Caird, Alastair King, Jianrong Li, Pasha Pylyavskyy, Melissa Sherman-Bennett, and David Speyer for helpful conversations.
 We are especially thankful to Chris Fraser for his careful reading of an earlier version of this work, and his suggested interpretation of our results in terms of a twisted boundary measurement map.
+We also thank the referees for their helpful comments that improved the exposition.

 E.C. was partially supported by a GAANN Fellowship under Award P200A240046.
+C.G. was partially supported by NSF grant DMS-2452032 and by a travel grant from the Simons Foundation.
 K.W. was supported by NSF grant DMS-2039316 through the University of Oregon.
 G.M. was partially funded by Simons Foundation Travel Support for Mathematicians.
 We appreciate the MRWAC 2024 event for bringing our group together, supported by NSF grants DMS-MS-1745638 and DMS-1854162.